Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 What a statement.

-So he's running against um uh Benjamin Cardin.
+So he's running against Benjamin Cardin.

 What a statement.

-What a I mean I know it's not that he's got a big family.
+I know it's not that he's got a big family.

-Now, does this ring a bell has this happened uh in recent times?
+Now, does this ring a bell?

 It happened with Carl McCall in New York.

-Carl was promised help from Terry McCaula and the Clinton organization, and he didn't get it, and we ended up raising money for Carl McCall on this program just so he'd have a chance to compete, since the Democrats had uh had let him down.
+And we ended up raising money for Carl McCall on this program just so he'd have a chance to compete since the Democrats had let him down.

-New York Daily News actually had a columnist right about what a shameful thing it was that Republican limbo had to raise money for Carl McCall, and now the Democrats have put quite easy M Fume former Congressman MAACP grand poo ball in the same position.
+New York Daily News actually had a columnist write about what a shameful thing it was that Republican Limbaugh had to raise money for Carl McCall.

 Yes, I know.

-Thank you, and welcome back, folks.
+Thank you and welcome back, folks.

 Having more fun than a human being should be allowed to have.

-Over the past several weeks, I've repeatedly through my lawyer tried to contact the district attorney.
+Over the past several weeks, I've repeatedly, through my lawyer, tried to contact the district attorney.

 All of my attempts have been denied.